Skip to Content

 To help users decide on the appropriate chemical class of chemical to use, the HPRA has elaborated an initiative to label products with appropriate symbols.
 At present, some five chemical group symbols are foreseen as outlined in the document below.

 The initiative to display the chemical symbols on sheep wormers in Ireland is a voluntary one, which is intended for broad-spectrum products only.
 No symbol is required for narrow spectrum anthelmintics, such as closantel.
 A closantel/mebendazole combination drench will display the 1-BZ symbol only, while a combination of fenbendazole and levamisole will contain both the 1-BZ and the 2-LV symbols.
 The symbols recommended by us are the same as those used in the UK.
-Through an initiative known as SCOPS (Sustainable Control of Parasites in Sheep) various recommendations for the use of anthelmintics aimed specifically at reducing the threat of anthelmintic resistance in sheep have been developed for the UK, and are adapted by the Irish Department of Agriculture to fit the national situation.
+Through an initiative known as SCOPS (Sustainable Control of Parasites in Sheep) various recommendations for the use of anthelmintics aimed specifically at reducing the threat of anthelmintic resistance in sheep have been developed for the UK, and are adapted by the Irish Department of Agriculture, Food and the Marine to fit the national situation.

 Recommendations for using wormers